Translating Nutrition Research into Community Education: A Workshop for Implementing Diet-Related Chronic Disease Curricula

 Q: Are travel expenses paid if selected to go to the training in D.C.?

-A: Travel and accommodation expenses for the three-day training in Washington, D.C., are covered by the candidate.
-The training includes breakfast and lunch on two days (provided by PCRM).
+A: No. Travel and accommodation expenses for the three-day training in Washington, D.C., are the responsibility of the applicant.
+The training includes breakfasts and lunch on two days (facilitated by PCRM).

-Q: How will I be compensated if I am selected as an instructor?
+Q: Will I be compensated by PCRM if I am selected as an instructor?